 Broadband options for rural areas

-Broadband Shack are a wireless provider using the 4G Mobile Network, and are a good option for people who live in 'not-spot' areas who can't get fast broadband over the Openreach network.
-If you already get good 4G coverage in your home, they will send you the equipment for you to plug in and get started.
-If coverage in your home is spotty, then an engineer will come out to survey your property and install an external antenna to provide 4G broadband speeds within your home.
-Broadband Shack offer a range of packages on a 24 month contract with download allowances from 2GB up to 50GB.
+Broadband Shack aren't a mobile provider, though they do supply wireless broadband using the 4G Mobile Network, and are a good option for people who live in 'not-spot' areas who can't get fast broadband over the Openreach network.
+They offer a range of packages on a 24 month contract with download allowances from 2GB up to 50GB.

 Why are there problems with getting broadband in rural areas?